-Royal Oak’s La Dulce moving to Detroit’s Crowne Plaza
+Royal Oak’s La Dulce will relocate to Detroit’s Crowne Plaza hotel

 Owners of La Dulce, a uniquely decorated tapas restaurant in downtown Royal Oak, announced Monday that the restaurant will be immediately packing up and moving to the Crowne Plaza Detroit Riverfront in Downtown Detroit.